Where and how to open an international bank account

 - M&AA (your incorporation documents, memorandum and articles of association)

-- Certificate of incumbency (who are the shareholders, certified copy)
+- Certificate of incumbency (who are the shareholders and directors are, certified copy)

 - Certificate of good standing (paid government fees, certified copy)

 - Business supporting documentation to prove the legitimacy of your company activity

 You’ll also need a directors’ resolution to open up an international bank account or power of attorney for whoever is indeed opening the account.

 Some time should be dedicated to thinking about who will be a signatory on the account and for which amounts they will be able to move money in and out of the accounts.
 If the account is to be a joint signature account, different banks have different technical abilities.
 Some, for instance, are far better at allowing for complicated signature requirements.

 Banks in Hong Kong and Singapore (which are ideal for corporate banking) tend to be better in this regard.
 Offshore banks that are more for private individuals typically have fewer options when it comes to controlling of the company.

 What should I consider when choosing a jurisdiction?

 You must consider several factors when it comes to choosing the jurisdiction in which you want to bank.

 You want to bank in an economically and politically stable low-tax jurisdiction, without capital controls and with a considerably solid, solvent and liquid banking system.